wacncontent/CustomizeTool/output/articles/search/search-workflow.md

 However, not all fields in a document will be searchable.
 For example, if your application is an online catalog for music or videos, we recommend storing binary files in the Azure Blob service or some other storage format.
 The binary files themselves are not searchable, hence there is no need to persist them in Azure Search storage.
 Although you should store images, videos, and audio files in other services or locations, you should include a field that references the URL to the file location.
 This way, you can return the external data as part of your search results.

 To use external data, you should define a field in your index that stores a URL pointer to the external data file.
-If you issue a [Lookup Documents](https://msdn.microsoft.com/library/dn798929.aspx) request, or include the field in search results, the binary file appears in the context of a document.
+If you issue a [Lookup Documents](https://msdn.microsoft.com/zh-cn/library/dn798929.aspx) request, or include the field in search results, the binary file appears in the context of a document.

 ### Capacity planning

 One of the more compelling feature in Azure Search is the ease with which you can scale up or scale down resources in response to demand.
-While this capability doesn’t eliminate the need for capacity planning, it does minimize most of the risk.
-You’re not stuck with extra hardware, or the wrong hardware, for running your search workloads.
+While this capability doesn't eliminate the need for capacity planning, it does minimize most of the risk.
+You're not stuck with extra hardware, or the wrong hardware, for running your search workloads.

 As a last step, review the existing resource levels for both replicas and partitions, and determine whether adjustments are needed.
-The easiest way to adjust capacity is in the [Azure portal](https://ms.portal.azure.com/).
+The easiest way to adjust capacity is in the [Azure Management Portal](https://manage.windowsazure.cn/).

 Remember that only the standard pricing tier can be scaled up or down.
 Additionally, depending on the degree of adjustment, it can take anywhere from several minutes to several hours to deploy additional clusters for your service.

 > [AZURE.NOTE] Capacity can be adjusted programmatically by using the Management REST API.
-For more information, see [Management REST API](https://msdn.microsoft.com/library/azure/dn832684.aspx).
+For more information, see [Management REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn832684.aspx).

 <!--Image references-->